 Frequently asked questions about BridgeLanguages foreign language courses.

 Private Instruction: Students can purchase as many individual private, one-on-one lessons as they’d like, and students have the option to take private classes with friends, family, or colleagues also seeking a flexible schedule.
 Each lesson is 1.5 hours in duration.
 We also offer private lesson packages (see below) at a discounted price.
-Private tuition takes place at times convenient to your schedule.
+Private tuition takes place at times convenient to the students’ schedule.

-Intensive Group: This intensive course is a small group class that follows a 4-week program, 3 days per week, either in the mornings or evenings.
+Intensive Closed Group: This intensive course is a small, closed-group class that follows a 4-week program, 3 days per week, either in the mornings or evenings.
 Each class is 1.5 hours in duration, for a total of 12 classes.
 Intensive classes are a perfect fit for students wanting to start a group with friends, family, or colleagues!
 With a 4-person minimum sign-up, students will be able to enjoy a dynamic group atmosphere on a consistent schedule.

 | Private Classes